allgreed/kasprowicz.pro/content/posts/terraform-password-external.md

 {{< /highlight >}}

 ## Finally
-The solution requires a bit more code and tinkering than naive approach, yet provides required security, therefore I think it was worth the effort.
+This is definitely more code and tinkering than naive approach.
+All in all I think it's worth the effort given the improved security.

 Few tips regarding `external` provider (which you can also obtain by carefully reading the docs):

 - external programs should be treated as pure function - they should only depend on arguments provided via stdin, otherwise terraform might plan some actions even though nothing has been changed by you; that's why I've moved the salt generation inside terraform
-- thoose program are ran every time terraform traverses the dependency graph - this should be take into account if your program takes significant time to run; in my case a 1 second delay is added
+- the external program is executed every time terraform traverses the dependency graph - this should be take into account if your program takes significant time to run
 - terraform-only solution is always prefered if possible

-Notes:
-- add better description
-- kropki?